logisparte/meta/docs/README.md

 > Lire en [Français](/docs/README.fr.md)

-Logisparte is a software engineering cooperative that provides development, consulting and training services to businesses.
+Logisparte is a company that provides industrial-grade software engineering tools and services

 ## Identity

-Logisparte is based in [Quebec City](https://en.wikipedia.org/wiki/Quebec_City) and is owned by quebecers.
+Logisparte is based in [Quebec City](https://en.wikipedia.org/wiki/Quebec_City) and is owned by quebecers

-Logisparte is the property of its engineer-partners (_hómoioi_), which all equally participate in the labor, profits and losses of the business.
+Logisparte is the property of its engineer-partners (_hómoioi_), which all equally participate in labor and profit

-Engineer-partners are bound by an oath to always protect the public, their colleagues and the interests of their customers.
-Engineer-partners are expected to strive for excellence, to improve the state-of-the-art of their craft and to be examples for their peers.
-Our core values
+We, the engineer-partners, are bound by an oath to always protect the public.
+We are expected to strive for excellence, to improve the state-of-the-art of our craft and to be examples for our peers.
+Our core values are:
-are:

 ### Mastery

 We dedicate ourselves to the highest standards of our profession.
 We're constantly looking to improve our work and our know-how.
-Computers are extensions of our minds.
-We do not let pressure get the best of us.
-We stay calm in the storm.
+We tackle complexity and uncertainty with resolute pragmatism

 ### Love of our craft

+We believe in quality over quantity.
 We take pride in our work.
-We believe the small details make a difference.
-We love to solve complex problems.
-We're curious, creative and resourceful.
+We encourage curiosity.
+We love to learn and to teach others

 ### Ethics

-We're honest.
-We stay humble.
-We own our mistakes.
+We act with integrity, no matter the cost.
 We have the courage of our convictions.
-We do not treat others in a way we wouldn't want them to treat us.
-We strive to pass on a better world to those who will succeed us.
-People are more important than machines.
-Health and family always come first.
-When having a meeting, we let everyone have their say.
-When facing adversity, we have each other's back.
+We put our skin in the game.
+We strive to pass on a better world to those who will succeed us